mcastling/mcastling.github.io/NUItutorials/creating-custom-view-controls.md

 [Size Negotiation](#sizenegotiation)<br>

 <a name="overview"></a>
-## Overview
+### Overview
 NUI provides the ability to create custom view controls.

 <a name="guidelines"></a>
 ### General guidelines for creating a custom control
 + Derive your control from the `CustomView` class.
-+ Use **properties** as much as possible as controls should be data driven.
++ Use **properties** as much as possible, as controls should be data driven.
   + These controls will be used through JavaScript and JSON files so need to be compatible.
-+ The Control can be updated when the properties change (e.g. style change)
++ The control can be updated when the properties change (e.g. style change)
   + Ensure control deals with these property changes gracefully, on both first and subsequent times they are set
-+ Use Visuals rather than creating several child views.
++ Use visuals rather than creating several child views.
   + DALi rendering pipeline more efficient
-+ Accessibility actions should be considered when designing the Control.
++ Accessibility actions should be considered when designing the control.
 + Use `Events` if the application needs to be react to changes in the control state.
 + Use of `Gestures` should be preferred over analysing raw touch events.